 The MS Society supports the Canadians for Fair Access to Medical Marijuana (CFAMM) initiative regarding medical cannabis and taxation.Their position is to advocate that medical cannabis be zero-rated and exempt from excise and sales taxes, in all its forms and potencies.

 The MS Society of Canada supports the right to affordable and accessible treatment of medical cannabis (also known as medical marijuana) to alleviate symptoms in adults living with MS, in compliance with the Access to Cannabis for Medical Purposes Regulations.
-While the MS Society of Canada respects the autonomy of all persons with MS in making decisions that affect the quality and outcome of their lives, we also acknowledge that research to support the use of medical cannabis for symptom management is limited and additional research is needed to fully understand its medicinal effects.
+While the MS Society of Canada respects the autonomy of all persons with MS in making decisions that affect the quality and outcome of their lives, we also acknowledge that research to support the use of medical cannabis for symptom management, and the effects associated with cannabis use, is limited and additional research is needed to fully understand its medicinal effects.
 People living with MS are encouraged to talk with their healthcare team to discuss their options in managing their MS symptoms.

 1.Cofield, S. S. et al. Perspectives on marijuana use and effectiveness: A survey of NARCOMS participants.
 Neurol.
 Clin.
 Pract.
 7, 333–343 (2017).